bediger4000/alien_words/README.md

 ## Analysis

 The only way I can see to do this is to compare characters in adjacent pairs of words.
-So compare characters in word 0 and word 1, charactesrs in words 1 and 2, 2 and 3, etc.
+So compare characters in word 0 and word 1, characters in words 1 and 2, 2 and 3, etc.

 If the first character of an adjacent pair of words is different, `word[n][0]`  is lexically less than `word[n+m][0]`